Evidence of a CP broken deconfined phase in 4D SU(2) Yang-Mills theory at $\theta =\pi$ from imaginary $\theta$ simulations: Simulation results

 In figure~\ref{fig:fitting}, we fit our data points to \eqref{g-fitting} (orange curve) and \eqref{h-fitting} (green curve) at various temperature within $0.9\le T/T_{\mathrm{c}} \le 1.1$.
 The values of the fitting parameters and the normalized chi-square $\chi^2/N_{\rm DF}$ are given in table~\ref{tab:fit_parm}.
-We find at lower temperature that the fitting to \eqref{h-fitting} is not good, which suggests that the system is in the CP broken phase.
+We find at lower temperature $T/T_{\mathrm{c}} \le 1.0$ that the fitting to \eqref{h-fitting} is not good, which suggests that the system is in the CP broken phase.
+On the other hand, at higher temperature $T/T_{\mathrm{c}} \ge 1.01$, the normalized chi-square $\chi^2/N_{\rm DF}$ turns out to be large for both ansatzes, which may be due to a few data points around the deconfining phase transition at $\tilde{\theta}= \tilde{\theta}_{\rm c}$.
+(See the last paragraph of Section \ref{sec:deconf-temp-theta-dep}.)
+Therefore, in the following analysis, we focus on the fitting curve obtained at lower temperature $T/T_{\mathrm{c}} \le 1.0$ with the fitting ansatz \eqref{g-fitting}.

 In figure~\ref{fig:analytic_cont}, we plot the fitting functions \eqref{gh-theta} after the analytic continuation.
 The orange and green curves correspond to $g(\theta)$ and $h(\theta)$, respectively.
 To determine the CP restoration temperature, we focus on the curve corresponding to the function $g(\theta)$ in the low temperature region.
-As the temperature is increased, the curve starts to bend and the gap at $\theta = \pi$ disappears around $1.0 \lesssim T/T_{\mathrm{c}} \lesssim 1.01$, which we identify as the CP restoration temperature $T_{\rm CP}$.
+As the temperature is increased, the curve starts to bend and the gap at $\theta = \pi$ disappears around $T/T_{\mathrm{c}} \sim 1.0$, which we identify as the CP restoration temperature $T_{\rm CP}$.
 Based on this, we arrive at the prediction for $\frac{1}{V_s} \Braket{Q}_\theta$ in figure~\ref{fig:ana_con_poly_det_Tcp}, where we plot the function $g(\theta)$ for $T/T_{\mathrm{c}} \leq 1.00$ and the function $h(\theta)$ for $T/T_{\mathrm{c}} \geq 1.01$.